 2b-1.
-For men with recurrent or metastatic prostate cancer receiving ADT
+For men with recurrent or metastatic prostate cancer receiving ADT:

-- Immunoassay (IA) may not be sufficiently specific, sensitive, accurate or reproducible in the detection of castrate level serum testosterone unless the method is externally validated against MS - Validated liquid chromatography tandem mass spectrometry (LC-MS/MS) methods are the gold standard for castrate level testosterone assays, with adequate specificity, sensitivity, and accuracy at low concentrations (≤ 0.7 nmol/l)
+- IA may not be sufficiently specific, sensitive, accurate, or reproducible in the detection of castrate level serum testosterone unless the method is externally validated against MS - Validated LC-MS/MS methods are the gold standard for castrate level testosterone assays, with adequate specificity, sensitivity, and accuracy at low concentrations (≤0.7 nmol/l) (Category 2A)

-(Category 2A)

 2b-2.
-Clinicians treating men with recurrent or metastatic prostate cancer receiving ADT
+Clinicians treating men with recurrent or metastatic prostate cancer receiving ADT:

-- Should consider encouraging access to validated testosterone assays, preferably by LC-MS/MS, either at their center or through collaboration with other centers - Should consider ways to communicate the need for testosterone assay in the castrate range and consider providing additional notation with the requisition to promote reliable and accurate testosterone assessment at low levels (Category 2A)
+- Should consider encouraging access to validated testosterone assays, preferably by LC-MS/MS, either at their centre or through collaboration with other centres - Should consider ways to communicate the need for testosterone assay in the castrate range and consider providing additional notation with the requisition to promote reliable and accurate testosterone assessment at low levels (Category 2A)